betterscientificsoftware/bssw.io/Articles/Blog/2020-03-software-communities.md

 scientific software requires focusing on the people behind the software.
-This is particularly true for the [software engineers and scientists](https://bssw.io/blog_posts/us-research-software-engineer-us-rse-association) developing the software, the [maintainers and leaders](https://bssw.io/blog_posts/leading-a-scientific-software-project-it-s-all-personal) of projects, but also for whole projects improving their [software development processes](https://bssw.io/blog_posts/productivity-and-sustainability-improvement-planning-psip).
+This is particularly true for the [software engineers and scientists](https://bssw.io/blog_posts/us-research-software-engineer-us-rse-association) developing the software and for the [maintainers and leaders](https://bssw.io/blog_posts/leading-a-scientific-software-project-it-s-all-personal) of projects, but also for whole projects improving their [software development processes](https://bssw.io/blog_posts/productivity-and-sustainability-improvement-planning-psip).
-However, these people are not just individuals; when they work together on a software project, they form a community.
+These people are not just individuals, however; when they work together on a software project, they form a community.
 We have learned a lot about user/developer communities from open-source software projects (see [opensource.guide](https://opensource.guide/building-community/)), yet we know